 “When we find them, we can ask them how they got everything out.”

-For the next hour, the two of them, together with Carol, the returnees Rodge assigned them as an assistant, recorded all the details of the crime scene, of the armor abandoned by the drunk guests who left early, descriptions of all the missing items, and lists of all the guild members, staffers, performers, and miscellaneous guests and dignitaries who’d been at the party the night before.
+For the next hour, the two of them, together with Donna, the young woman Rodge assigned them as an assistant, recorded all the details of the crime scene, of the armor abandoned by the drunk guests who left early, descriptions of all the missing items, and lists of all the guild members, staffers, performers, and miscellaneous guests and dignitaries who’d been at the party the night before.

 Before they left, the reviewed the list of suspects with Rodge.

 The guild leader swore that none of his mercenaries would have done anything like this.